 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

+Reference benchmarks

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

 No index was assigned as a reference benchmark for the attainment of environmental and/or social characteristics.